Hillary-Kechem/Delani-studio/README.md

 Requirements Either a computer,phone,tablet or an Ipad Must have either Visual studio or atom
 An access to the Internet
-Click on the link provided bellow to view the site.
+Click on the link provided bellow to clone the site. https://github.com/Hillary-Kechem/Delani-studio.git

 # Technology Used
 HTML